Abass Bundu: Early life

-Abass Chernor Bundu was born in the rural town of Gbinti, Port Loko District in the Northern Province of Sierra Leone.
-Bundu was born into a prominent Bundu Family who are of Fula and Temne descents.
+Abass Chernor Bundu was born in the rural town of Gbinti, Port Loko District in the Northern Province of Sierra Leone, then under British control.
+Bundu was born into a prominent Bundu family who are of Fula and Temne descent.
 Abass Bundu grew up in a deeply religious Muslim household and he is a devout Muslim.

 Education

-Bundu attended the St. Andrews Secondary School in Bo, the Methodist Boys' High School in Freetown and the St. Edward's Secondary School also in Freetown.
+Bundu attended the St. Andrews Secondary School in Bo, the Methodist Boys' High School in Freetown, and the St. Edward's Secondary School also in Freetown.
 While in secondary school, Bundu was a very brilliant student and he was highly admired by his fellow students and teachers.

 Immediately after secondary school, Bundu left Sierra Leone as a youth and moved abroad to further his education.
 He holds a Bachelor of Laws degree from the Australian National University and both a Master of Laws and a PhD in International Law from the University of Cambridge, England.
 He is also a Barrister-at-Law.

 Career

-Bundu's numerous positions include Assistant Director of International Affairs and Consultant in Constitutional Law in the Commonwealth Secretariat in London from 1975–82; Executive Secretary of Economic Community of West African States (ECOWAS) from 1989–1993, the posts of Foreign Minister (1994–1995), Minister of Agriculture 1982–85; and Presidential candidate in the 1996 Presidential election in Sierra Leone.
+Bundu's numerous positions include Assistant Director of International Affairs and Consultant in Constitutional Law in the Commonwealth Secretariat in London from 1975 to 1982; Executive Secretary of Economic Community of West African States (ECOWAS) from 1989 to 1993, the posts of Foreign Minister (1994–1995), Minister of Agriculture 1982–85; and presidential candidate in the 1996 presidential election in Sierra Leone.
 Bundu failed to garner much support in the election, gaining just under 30,000 votes or 2.9% of the national vote.
 He is an expert on West African affairs and a renowned expert on constitutional and international law.
 Bundu has written a critical analysis of the Civil War in Sierra Leone, Democracy by Force?

 Opposition to President Momoh

-In 1991, Dr. Bundu strongly criticised President Joseph Saidu Momoh's government because of clauses their party wished to add to Sierra Leone's constitution.
+In 1991, Bundu strongly criticised President Joseph Saidu Momoh's government because of clauses their party wished to add to Sierra Leone's constitution.
 He was then forced to leave the All People's Congress (APC).

-Dr. Bundu contested the 1996 elections as not democratically free and fair.
+Bundu contested the 1996 elections as not democratically free and fair.